Asymmetric Information Enhanced Mapping Framework for Multirobot Exploration based on Deep Reinforcement Learning: PROBLEM FORMULATION

 \subsection{Multirobot Active Mapping}

 The multirobot active mapping task can be divided into three sub-task modules: perception and map creation, long-term goal selection, and short-term path planning.
-For end-to-end cases, they will only output the short-term action, which are not our focus here.
-In the perception and map creation module, robots transform sensor information into 2D grid maps.
-In the long-term goal selection module, robots allocate and select long-term goal points on the grid maps.
+In the perception and map creation module, robots transform sensor information into a 2D grid map.
+In the long-term goal selection module, robots allocate and select long-term goal points on the grid map.
 In the short-term path planning module, robots plan paths to the selected long-term goal points.
-The overall task framework is shown in Fig. \ref{The overall task framework}.
-The policy network and training algorithm focus on long-term goal selection, with existing methods handling perception, map creation, and short-term path planning.
+The whole task framework is shown in Fig. \ref{The overall task framework}.
+The policy network and training algorithm focus on long-term goal selection, with existing methods handling perception and map creation, and short-term path planning.